EPAENERGYSTAR/epathermostat/docs/tutorial.rst

    - :code:`3`: Single stage non heat pump with single-stage central air conditioning
    - :code:`4`: Single stage non heat pump without central air conditioning
    - :code:`5`: Single stage central air conditioning without central heating

+.. [#] Will be used for matching with a weather station that provides external dry-bulb temperature data.
+This temperature data will be used to determine the bounds of the heating and cooling season over which metrics will be computed.

 Output data
 ===========